WWEW has three established goals in order to achieve this vision:

 What We Monitor

-At this time, Woodlands & Waterways EcoWatch has two main focuses: benthic macroinvertebrates and forest health.
+At this time, Woodlands & Waterways EcoWatch has three main focuses: Benthic macro-invertebrates, Forest health, and Water quality.

 Forest Health